rewpparo/Cypher-System-Reference/README.md

 ![](Compatible-with-the-Cypher-System-Logo-color-small.png)

 Cypher System Reference is compatible with the Cypher System in accordance with the [Cypher System Open Licence ](https://csol.montecookgames.com) (CSOL).
 All works using CSRP should conform to this licence.
-We do not add any more requirements, our work is for the community at large to use, commercialy or otherwise, according to Monte Cook Games licencing.
+We do not add any more requirements, our work is for the community at large to use, commercialy or otherwise, under CSOL.

 # Welcome !

-The goal of this project is to produce a version of the Cypher System Reference Document that is cleaned up with separate files for abilities, types, flavor, descriptors, foci, cyphers, creatures and so on, with consistent formating, and is many languages.
+The goal of this project is to produce a version of the Cypher System Reference Document that is cleaned up with separate files for abilities, types, flavor, descriptors, foci, cyphers, creatures and so on, with consistent formating, and in many languages.

 # Progress

-- Working on CSRD 2025-08-22 (probably the last CSRD until Cypher2)
+- Working off CSRD 2025-08-22 (probably the last CSRD until Cypher2)
 - Core is pretty much done, Genres still a lot to do
 - French translation : ![French Translation](https://hosted.weblate.org/widget/cypher-system-reference/-/fr/svg-badge.svg)